Tarun01-guleria/Notes-Saver/README.md

 Key Features:
 Create Notes: Users can create new notes by entering a title and content.

 Edit Notes: Existing notes can be updated with new content or title.

 Delete Notes: Users can delete notes, with real-time updates to the view.

 View Notes: View all saved notes in a list.

+Search Notes : there is search bar in notes section where user can filter notes based on text.

 Persistent Data: Notes are stored in localStorage so that they persist even after page refresh.

 Routing: React Router is used for dynamic routing to edit notes, allowing a smooth user experience for note management.

 Redux Toolkit: The application uses Redux Toolkit for state management, ensuring the app state is managed in a predictable and efficient way.